King's Quest (2015 video game): Gameplay

-Unlike the classic King's Quest video games, the new King's Quest is not a point-and-click adventure.
+Unlike some of the classic King's Quest video games, the new King's Quest is not a point-and-click adventure.
 Instead, it is an adventure game that tasks players to control Graham, who ventures to different places to become a knight.
 The movement of Graham can be completely controlled by players.
 According to Matt Korba, the game's creative director, the game's controls focuses on "one-button context".
 As a result, the game does not have any complicated interfaces or controls.
-Throughout the game, players can interact with different objects in the environment.
-For instance, players can pick up, gather, and inspect different scenery items.
+Player interaction includes picking up, gathering, and inspecting scenery items.
 They can switch to first-person perspective when inspecting them.

 The game is narrated by the elderly King Graham and his granddaughter Gwendolyn.
 Players' actions in the game change the narrative.
 For instance, performing certain actions unlocks additional dialogue.
 When players make wrong decisions and die, Graham replies with phrases such as "That's what would have happened if I did that", before players re-spawn.
 Players also make decisions throughout the game that are divided into three different approaches, bravery, wisdom, and compassion.
 Actions performed by players have consequences and impact the game's story, and as a result, change the game's overall experience.
 Most of these choices are game play-based.
 According to Korba, all the choices made by Graham are heroic, and there is no way for players to build a "bad" Graham.

-The first section of the game is linear, i.e., levels open sequentially.
-Players are free to explore levels, and the game does not feature any prescribed or predetermined paths.
-Players can also use a variety of methods to complete their objectives, and are tasked to solve various puzzles in the game, even though there are no fixed solutions to these puzzles.
+The first section is linear, where levels open sequentially.
+Players are free to explore levels, and have no prescribed or predetermined paths.
+Players can use a variety of methods to complete their objectives, and are tasked to solve various puzzles, with no fixed solutions.
 Players can also have conversations with anyone in the game.
-The game features branching dialogue.
-In addition, the game features some action sequences, quick-time events, and on-rail platform elements.
+The game features branching dialogue, action sequences, quick-time events, and on-rail platform elements.